annonymousauthority/v-preview-urls/README.md

 #### Submitting pull requests

-Pull requests are the greatest contributions, so be sure they are focused in scope and do avoid unrelated commits.
+Pull requests are a great way to contribute, so make sure they are focused in scope and avoid including unrelated commits.
+To get started, follow these steps:

-Fork it!
+Fork the repository by clicking the "Fork" button on GitHub.
-Clone your fork: git clone https://github.com/annonymousauthority/v-preview-urls Navigate to the newly cloned directory: cd v-preview-urls Create a new branch for the new feature: git checkout -b my-new-feature Install the tools necessary for development: yarn
+Clone your fork using the command 'git clone https://github.com/your-username/v-preview-urls'.
+Navigate to the newly cloned directory using 'cd v-preview-urls'.
+Create a new branch for your feature with 'git checkout -b my-new-feature'.
+Install the necessary tools for development with 'yarn'.
 Make your changes.
-Commit your changes: git commit -am 'Add some feature' Push to the branch: git push origin my-new-feature Submit a pull request with full remarks documenting your changes
+Commit your changes with 'git commit -am 'Add some feature''.
+Push your changes to the branch with 'git push origin my-new-feature'.
+Finally, submit a pull request with a full description of your changes.

 ### License